 Investment securities are subject to fluctuations in fair value due to changes in issuer-specific circumstances, such as credit rating, and changes in industry-specific circumstances, such as movements in credit spreads based on the market's perception of industry risks.
 In addition, fixed maturities are subject to fluctuations in fair value due to changes in interest rates.
 As a result of these potential fluctuations, it is possible to have significant unrealized gains or losses on a security.
 Unrealized gains and losses on our fixed maturity securities are included in accumulated other comprehensive income as a separate component of total stockholders' equity.
-Equity securities are carried at fair value with unrealized gains and losses included as a component of net income on the Company's consolidated statement of income.
+Equity securities are carried at fair value with unrealized gains and losses on equity securities were included in accumulated other comprehensive income as a separate component of net income on the Company's consolidated statement of income.
 Prior to 2018, unrealized gains and losses on equity securities were included in accumulated other comprehensive income as a separate component of stockholders' equity.